MaeKat/CSC-SQL-Project/README.md

 # CSC-SQL-Project
 project for csc databases

-# Where Do I Start?:
+# Where Do I Start?

 What do I do?
 - download these files/ link this repo